camaraproject/NumberVerification/documentation/API_documentation/NumberVerification-Readiness-Checklist.md

 | 11 | Change log updated                           |   M   |         M         |    M    |    M   |   N   | [link](/CHANGELOG.md) |
 | 12 | Previous public-release was certified        |   O   |         O         |    O    |    M   |   Y   |      |

-Note: It is normal that the checklists of the (final) release-candidate and its subsequent public-release are the same, while additional release assets are required for a subsequent stable public-release.
+To fill the checklist:
+- in the line above the table, replace the api-name, api-version and the rx.y by their actual values for the current API version and release.
+- in the Status column, put "Y" (yes) if the release asset is available or fulfilled in the current release, a "N" (no) or a "tbd".
+Example use of "tbd" is in case an alpha or release-candidate API version does not yet provide all mandatory assets for the release.
+- in the Comments column, provide the link to the asset once available, and any other relevant comments.

+Note: the checklists of a public API version and of its preceding release-candidate API version can be the same.

-The documentation for the content of the checklist is here: [API Readiness Checklist documentation](https://wiki.camaraproject.org/x/AgAVAQ#APIReleaseProcess-APIreadinesschecklist)
+The documentation for the content of the checklist is here: [API Readiness Checklist](https://wiki.camaraproject.org/display/CAM/API+Release+Process#APIReleaseProcess-APIreadinesschecklist).